 Seek Legal Help

-Flitter Milz, P.C. is a consumer protection law firm that represents consumers who’ve had errors on their credit reports.
-After disputing with the credit bureaus, if the errors are not corrected, there could be a violation of the Fair Credit Reporting Act.
-Contact us for a free evaluation of your reports and whether the credit bureaus have violated your consumer rights.
+Flitter Milz, P.C. is a nationally recognized consumer protection law firm representing consumers who’ve had errors on their credit reports.
+After disputing with the credit bureaus, if the errors remain, there could be a violation of your consumer rights under the Fair Credit Reporting Act.
+Contact us for a free evaluation of your reports.